Remembering the men from the Kingsdown and Creekside Cluster

 From his Attestation Documents we know Henry was a robust 5 feet 10¼ inches tall, with a chest measurement of 38 inches (expansion of 4 inches).
 Fresh complexion with hazel eyes and dark brown hair.

-Henry described himself as unmarried and a "painter", in U.S. Border Crossing documents.
-Later, his attestation records show his employment as "chauffeur".
+In U.S. Border Crossing documents, Henry described himself as unmarried and a "painter".
+Later, his attestation records show his employment as a "chauffeur".
 He was "examined" on 17th April 1911 before boarding the Royal Mail Steamer (RMS) "Virginian" that left Liverpool on 28th April 1911 and arrived on 12th September, 1911, en route to Canada.

 The "Teynham Pals": Henry was one of a group of young men who travelled early in the 1900's to Canada where they hoped to find a new life.
 About 10 "Pals" returned home in Canadian Expeditionary Forces (CEF) to fight alongside other local lads.
 Henry was one of four "Pals" who made the ultimate sacrifice.

 Henry attested on 3rd November 1915 to join the 29th (Vancouver) Infantry Battalion.
 This Battalion was first authorised on 7th November 1914 and embarked for Liverpool aboard the SS Missanabieon 20th May 1915.
 From there, the Battalion was stationed and training at Dibgate, Lydd, Brabourne Lees, Sellinge, Stone Hill, Otterpool and then Shornecliff from where it marched to Folkestone on 17th September 1915 bound for Boulogne.
 From Boulogne, the Battalion moved to St. Sylvestre, Aldershot Camp, and finally into action at Tea Farm, billeting at Locre.
 A tragic accident led to one of the first casualties in the Battalion on 13th October - "75320 Private Clarke W.D.
 "A" Company - shot in head while trying to open the breach of his rifle with his foot.
 Rifle having jammed."
 It was not enough to be shot at; faulty or poorly maintained equipment could be costly too.

 It appears Henry joined his Battalion around November 1915 before arriving at the Front.
 However, allowing for at least six months of travel and training, he probably arrived in France around May/June 1916.